johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-01-02-schemar-validate-structured-data-in-a-github-action/index.md

 If you haven't heard of Schema.orgs validator; it originally started at Google as the Structured Data Testing Tool but was [repurposed and gifted to the community](https://developers.google.com/search/blog/2020/12/structured-data-testing-tool-update).

-That tool is a website; Schemar is a wrapper around the tool that makes it easy to validate structured data in the context of a GitHub Action.
+That tool is a website; Schemar is a wrapper around the tool that makes it easy to validate structured data in the context of a GitHub workflow.
 Let's imagine it's very important to you that your structured data is both present and valid.
 You could use Schemar to validate your structured data as part of your CI/CD pipeline.

 Imagine Schemar to be the structured data equivalent of the [`lighthouse-ci-action`](https://github.com/treosh/lighthouse-ci-action) GitHub Action.